simonmichael/hledger/MANUAL.md

 strictly by parse order.
 Sorting by date means balance assertions will still work if you reorder your entries.

+Also note the asserted balance must be a simple amount - it's not currently possible to assert a balance containing multiple commodities.

 The impact of balance assertions on parsing time for large files is not yet known.